Spirographic AI

 CYP P450 and Albumin

-A complete computational ADMET screening from a single SMILES string returns transporter substrate predictions across all ten systems — giving researchers the complete barrier profile for any investigational compound in one place, before wet lab work begins, saving thousands.”
+A complete computational ADMET screening from a single SMILES string returns transporter substrate predictions across all ten systems.
+For instance, teams can instantly predict BBB permeability from SMILES alongside nine other critical pathways.
+This gives researchers the complete barrier profile for any investigational compound in one place, before expensive wet lab work begins, saving thousands of dollars and vital development time.

 93.0%